BSP Funding Opportunities

 BSP Graduate Student Researcher

-The Black Studies Project (BSP) is looking to hire a three-quarter 50% GSR for the 2023-2024 academic year.
-The position comes with allocated summer 2023 funding.
-The GSRs' responsibility will be to work with the BSP Co-Directors, Associate Director, and Special Events Coordinator to plan, organize, coordinate and advertise virtual and in-person events.
+The Black Studies Project (BSP) GSR position is a three-quarter 50% GSR for a full academic year.
+Each GSR appointment includes a monthly salary, fees, and benefits for one academic year.
+The GSR's responsibility will be to work with the BSP Co-Directors, Associate Director, and Special Events Coordinator to plan, organize, coordinate and advertise virtual and in-person events.
 These events include the BSP Graduate Student Seminar, the BSP Graduate Writing Collective, special events with BSP Fellows, and on and off-campus speakers.
+The GSR will also help with research projects.

 - A CV (2 pages max)